 509.4 Scope of School Rules.
 Rules relating to student behavior and discipline shall apply to all students while they are on school premises or vehicles, while they are participating in or attending District events and activities, and while they are away from school if their conduct directly affects the good order and management of the District.

 509.5 Expected Behavior.
 Students are expected to conduct themselves taking into account the rights and welfare of others.
-Students are expected to: a) have regular and responsible attendance; b) respect the rights and property of others; c) abide by all federal, state and local laws and the rules, regulations and directives of the District; d) be courteous and respectful to others; e) refrain from possessing, using or distributing tobacco products, beer, wine, alcoholic beverages, controlled substances not validly prescribed, and substances which are look-alikes for such products; and (f) refrain from possessing, using or distributing guns, knives, weapons, incendiary devices, other dangerous objects and items which are look-alikes for such objects.
+Students are expected to: a) have regular and responsible attendance; b) respect the rights and property of others; c) abide by all federal, state and local laws and the rules, regulations and directives of the District; d) be courteous and respectful to others; e) refrain from possessing, using, being under the influence of or distributing tobacco products, beer, wine, alcoholic beverages, controlled substances not validly prescribed, and substances which are look-alikes for such products; and (f) refrain from possessing, using or distributing guns, knives, weapons, incendiary devices, other dangerous objects and items which are look-alikes for such objects.

 509.6 Rules and Regulations.
 The administration, with input from parents, staff, students and community members shall adopt and implement rules and regulations to implement this policy.
 The rules and regulations shall be communicated annually to staff, students and parents.

 509.7 Disciplinary Sanctions.
 The Board of Directors authorizes the following types of sanctions for breach of District policies, rules, regulations and directives:

 - Denial or withdrawal of privileges.
 This sanction may be imposed by licensed staff members.
 Classified staff members may deny or withdraw privileges while students are under their supervision.

 - Ineligibility for participation in co-curricular activities.
 This sanction may be imposed by the administration.